emschu/oerc/README.md

 ... is a software project to locally store, view and search the program data of public-law ("öffentlich-rechtliche") TV stations in Germany, Austria and Switzerland.

-`oerc` needs a single PostgreSQL database and some configuration options to get ready.

-While `oerc` is a command-line tool only, a built-in web application is provided for you at `127.0.0.1:8080` (*default*) if you run `oerc server`.
+While `oerc` is a command-line tool only, a built-in web application is provided at `127.0.0.1:8080` (*default*) if you run `oerc server`.

-## Prerequisites

-- Go 1.24+
-- PostgreSQL 12+

 ### Commands

-- **Collecting TV program data** of 28 TV channels (`oerc fetch`)
+- **Collecting TV program data** of 27 TV channels (`oerc fetch`)
 - **Search for interesting program** items by looking for your own keywords (`oerc search`)
 - Running an **HTTP server** to access program data in a simple Web-UI (`oerc server`)
+- Find overlaps in data or program changes (`oerc overlap-check`)
-- By default, the server contains a small **client web application** for your browser to view the program data and your personal program recommendations
+- By default, the server contains a **client web application** for your browser to view the program data and your personal program recommendations
 - Support of XmlTV via CLI and HTTP Api

-With the help of `oerc` you can build and use your own private TV program recommendation tool while ALL information is processed and kept locally.
+Using `oerc` you could build and use your own private TV program recommendation tool while ALL information is processed and kept locally.

 This project is written in Golang, and it is *AGPL v3* licensed.
 You are encouraged to participate and improve